 Simulated noise vs. input pixel level the LX5 (2.14 μm pixels)

-The simulated noise is nearly identical to the measured noise (above), but the plots look slightly different because the minimum x-axis value is different: 4×10-3 for the measured value vs. 7×10-4 for the simulation, which goes lower because it has no veiling glare (stray light; flare light).
-Veiling glare could have been added with the Fog ISP processing block.
+The simulated noise is virtually identical to the measured noise (above), but the plots look slightly different because the minimum x-axis value is different: 4×10-3 for the measured value vs. 7×10-4 for the simulation, which goes lower because it has no veiling glare (stray light; flare light).

 Modeling and measuring image sharpness